mHijuxS/mhijuxs.github.io/theory/misc/cmi.md

 ```

 ### Bash without letters
 With bash we can use special characters to execute commands without using letters.
-For example, we can use the following command to execute `ls`:
+For example, we can use the following command to execute the same as the command `cat`:

 ```bash
 "$(<~/*/????.???)"